 When are kids ready for Chutes and Ladders?

-I find that kids require A LOT of coaching unless they meet most of these guidelines:
+Kids may need a lot of coaching unless they meet most of these guidelines:

 Other preschool math games and activities